Recommendations to see in Abruzzo

 p L’Aquilla (1 hour and 30 min.)

 The city is located in the center of the homonymous basin closed on one side by the Gran Sasso and by Velino Sirente on the other.
 This basin is crossed by the river Aterno.
 In addition to being a city rich in history, art and culture.
 Due to the 2009 earthquake, the historic center of the city has been severely damaged along with its main monuments.
-Currently, although largely enclosed, the people from l’Aquilla are very pleasure with everyone who will come to visit their beautiful city.
+The people from l’Aquilla are very warm and pleasant with everyone who will come to visit their beautiful city.

 q Scanno (2 hours)